 Admission authorities should continue to ensure that they assess the ability or aptitude of those children who are unable to sit their test on a specific day for reasons such as religious observance, disability, illness or bereavement.
 Such arrangements should cover instances where, for reasons relating to COVID-19, some children may be unable to attend selection test venues on the specific day(s).

-These instances will include them having tested positive for COVID-19, being ill with COVID-19 symptoms, where they are under paediatric or other specialist care and have been advised by their GP or clinician not to attend school, where they are having to quarantine after returning from abroad or where they are abroad and, for good reasons, are unable to return to the country to sit the test on the normal date.
+These instances will include them having tested positive for COVID-19, being ill with COVID-19 symptoms, where they are having to quarantine after returning from abroad or where they are abroad and, for good reasons, are unable to return to the country to sit the test on the normal date.
+It will also include cases where a child or young person has been advised to isolate or reduce their social contact by their specialist, due to the nature of their medical condition or treatment, rather than because of the pandemic.